Alimony: United States

 The determination of alimony varies greatly from state to state within the U.S. Some state statutes, including those of Texas, Montana, Kansas, Utah, Kentucky and Maine, give explicit guidelines to judges on the amount and/or duration of alimony.
 In Texas, Mississippi and Tennessee, for example, alimony is awarded only in cases of marriage or civil union of ten years or longer and the payments are limited to three years unless there are special, extenuating circumstances.

-Also, in case of Texas, there is a legal presumption while dealing with a spousal maintenance case, that the alimony isn't appropriate.
-Once the requesting spouse can reasonably demonstrate that he/she has given the best effort in good faith to secure an independent income but failed, only then the case is taken into consideration.
-Furthermore, the amount of spousal support is limited to the lesser of $2,500 per month or 40% of the payee's gross income.
-In Delaware, spousal support is usually not awarded in marriages of less than 10 years.
-In Kansas, alimony awards cannot exceed 121 months.
-In Utah, the duration of alimony cannot exceed the length of the marriage.
-In Maine, Mississippi, and Tennessee alimony is awarded in marriages or civil union of 10 to 20 years and the duration is half the length of the marriage barring extenuating circumstances.
-Other states, including California, Nevada and New York, have relatively vague statutes which simply list the "factors" a judge should consider when determining alimony (see list of factors below).
-In these states, the determination of duration and amount of alimony is left to the discretion of the family court judges who must consider case law in each state.
-In Mississippi, Texas and Tennessee, for example, there are 135 Appellate Cases in addition to 47 sections of State Statute that shape divorce law.
-As a result of these Appellate Cases, for example, Mississippi judges cannot order an end date to any alimony award.
-In 2012, Massachusetts signed into law comprehensive alimony reform.
-This law sets limits on alimony and eliminates lifetime alimony.
-Similarly, in 2013, Colorado signed into law alimony (Spousal Maintenance) reform, creating a standardized non-presumptive guideline upon which courts can rely.
+In Texas, there is a legal presumption that alimony is not appropriate.
+Only after the requesting spouse can reasonably demonstrate that they have given the best effort in good faith to secure an independent income but failed is a petition for alimony taken into consideration.
+The amount of spousal support in that may be awarded is limited to the lesser of $5,000 per month or 20% of the payee's gross income.

+Some states, including California, Nevada and New York, have spousal support statutes that list factors that a judge should consider when determining alimony.
+In these states, the determination of duration and amount of alimony is left to the discretion of the family court judges as limited by legal precedent.
+In 2012, Massachusetts enacted alimony reform that set limits on alimony and eliminated lifetime alimony.
+In 2013, Colorado signed into law alimony reform, creating a standardized non-presumptive guideline upon which courts can rely.